kyleerhabor/assistant/README.md

 ## Invite

 As Assistant is privately hosted, there is no public instance to invite.
-Instead, you'll need to [install][installing] and invite your own.
+Instead, you'll need to [install](#installing) and invite your own.
 Use the following invite link, replacing `CLIENT_ID` with your bot's ID, to invite Assistant:
 `https://discord.com/api/oauth2/authorize?client_id=CLIENT_ID&permissions=8192&scope=applications.commands%20bot`